 Orzo is a familiar shape that goes by many names – risoni (or “big rice” in Italian) and puntalette (“tiny tips”) are just two of its other aliases.
 Orzo literally means “barley” in Italian, as the pasta shape resembles a grain of barley or rice.
 It’s often used in soups or salads, or even cooked risotto-style as a faster- cooking stand-in for its rice cousins.
 We love these “orzottos” for quick preparation and durability – the small, dense shape holds up well over time.

-Here is a collection of some of our favorite orzo recipes, from a shakshuka with orzo, to a Milanese-style orzotto with mushrooms and prosciutto, and even a take on “fried rice” with orzo as the grain.
+Here is a collection of some of our favorite orzo recipes, from a Mediterranean “risotto style” dish, to a brunch inspired bacon and eggs dish, and even a take on carbonara pasta salad with orzo as the grain.
 Buon appetito!